-This early care education course is designed to enable P-5 teachers to develop a basic understanding of the scientific principles of the life and earth sciences.
-This course will utilize research-based techniques necessary to teach these concepts in order to meet the diverse needs of learners across P-5 grade environments.
-Topics will include the characteristics of life, biodiversity, heredity, energy flow, interdependence of life, cellular structure and function, earth systems, astronomy, and the biosphere (\This course will not serve as a science lab course or as a science elective.)
-Prerequisite: RDG 099 or Placement.
+This elementary education methods course is designed to enable P-5 teachers to develop a basic understanding of the scientific principles of the life and earth sciences.
+This course will utilize researchbased techniques necessary to teach these concepts in order to meet the diverse needs of learners across P-5 grade environments.
+Topics will include the characteristics of life, biodiversity, heredity, energy flow, interdependence of life, cellular structure and function, earth systems, astronomy, and the biosphere (This course will not serve as a science lab course or as a science elective.)
+Prerequisite: RDG 099 or placement.

-ISC 202 Physical Science and Astronomy (5gh)
+ISC 202 Physical Science and Astronomy (5qh)

-This early care education course is designed to enable P-5 teachers to develop a basic understanding of the scientific principles of the physical sciences and astronomy.
-The course with lab included will emphasize lecture material and hands-on experiences to enhance the quality and quantity of science taught to young students. (\This course will not serve as a science lab course or as a science elective.)
-Prerequisite: RDG 099 or Placement.
+This elementary education methods course is designed to enable P-5 teachers to develop a basic understanding of the scientific principles of the physical sciences and astronomy.
+The course with laboratory demonstrations and examples will emphasize lecture materials and hands-on experiences to enhance the quality and quantity of science taught to young students.
+(This course will not serve as a science lab course or as a science elective.)
+Prerequisite: RDG 099 or placement.